 Jones fractures disrupt that blood supply and can take much longer to heal, and may require surgery for treatment.
 It is also important to get a proper diagnosis, because a true Jones fracture often results in a non-union (the permanent failure of a bone to heal) if it is not identified and managed properly.
 Jones fractures can be acute (sudden) or chronic.

 Often there is a stress reaction in that area of the bone which has predisposed the area to injury.

 Sir Robert Jones was the first to describe the Jones fracture in 1902.
 He said that he incurred the injury while dancing.
-In fact, the Jones fracture is also known as a Dancer’s fracture, since many people incur this injury while participating in activities such as dancing.

 Patients who suffer a Jones fracture describe symptoms that include:

 - Severe pain while walking

 In most cases, a Jones fracture is attributed to a twisting inversion injury to the foot.
 Inversion injuries happen when the foot or ankle twists inward.
 Overuse, repetitive stress, and trauma are the leading causes of Jones fractures.